IBM Unveils Blockchain As a Service Based On Open Source Hyperledger Fabric Technology

 so IBM "fixed" the block chain (Score:2)

 Blockchain is going to cure all the worlds ills!
-(Score:2)
+(Score:3)

 Re: (Score:2)